ramirezStefano/GitHubProj/README.md

 git pull
 ```

 And we are done!

-Both the web and the machine locally are synched right after running the command one would usually want to pull before any work is done to always start with the most recent reviewd version. :space_invader:
+Both the web and the local machine main branches are synched right after running the command one would usually want to pull before any work is done to always start with the most recent reviewed version. :space_invader: